Skip navigation

 Exercises vary according to a patient’s incoming fitness level but may include:

-• Aerobic exercises such as walking, riding a stationary bike, rowing machine, elliptical or step trainer.
+• Aerobic exercises include walking, riding a stationary bike, using a rowing machine, and using an elliptical or step trainer.

 Who oversees the cardiac rehab program?
 Is it safe?

-Patients are given their own individualized exercise prescriptions that are safe and appropriate for keeping them in their own prescribed training zone.
-Patients begin with an exercise program then are gradually increased in intensity and/or duration of exercise according to their response, fitness level and medical history.
+Patients are given individualized exercise prescriptions that are safe and appropriate for keeping them in their prescribed training zone.
+Patients begin with an exercise program and then gradually increase their intensity and duration according to their response, fitness level and medical history.

-A patient’s heart rate and blood pressure is checked regularly to make sure that they are safe while exercising.
+A patient’s heart rate and blood pressure are checked regularly to ensure they are safe while exercising.

 Health care providers such as doctors, nurses, exercise physiologists and dieticians offer expertise and guidance in the lifestyle modifications necessary to reduce the patient’s risk of future cardiac events.